sotpotatis/estetik/README.md

 ### Installing the static website

-I have tested the static website with Netlify (run `npm run build` to create output files).
+I have tested the static website with Netlify.
+Before building, fill out `lib/APIRoutes.js.example` in the app folder  and rename it to `lib/APIRoutes.js`.
+Run `npm run build` to create output files.
 You can simply change the adapter used in `svelte.config.js` to any adapter to deploy it elsewhere.

 ### Installing the Python API Client